-You may have heard of the Holy Trinity before, but if you’re a watch enthusiast you know that this isn’t what you traditionally think.
+You may have heard of the Holy Trinity of Luxury Watches before, but if you’re a watch enthusiast you know that this isn’t what you traditionally think.
 This Big Three or Holy Trinity refers to the three top, most luxurious Swiss watchmakers: Audemars Piguet, Patek Philippe, and Vacheron Constantin.

 These three have all earned their place in the ranks for various and deserving reasons, and all three share some impeccable similarities.
 All three watchmakers have been around for quite some time, in comparison to most other major brands.
 With such venerable histories, all three have also operated continually since their founding to consistently deliver breathtaking timepieces of technical ability.